Install python-novaclient on Linux and Mac OS

-To apply these environment variables to your current shell, run:
+To apply these environment variables to your current shell, run the following command:

 Testing the client

 Now we’ll run a quick query to make sure the nova client is ready to go.
-To see if you can talk to the API server, run:
+To see if you can talk to the API server, run the following command:

-If all is well you’ll get back a list of the images available to you when creating a server.
+If the command is successful, the system displays a list of the images available to you when creating a server.

 Keychain password message